8 Ways To Protect Your Hair While You're Sleeping To Avoid Unnecessary Breakage

 1. Dry Your Hair Before Going To Bed

-Your hair is its weakest when it's wet, so by sleeping on wet hair it is extra susceptible to breakage.
-Make sure your hair is dry before you fall asleep.
+Your hair is at its weakest when it's wet, so it’s usually a good idea to dry it before bed to prevent breakage.
 Microfiber hair towels are a great way to speed up drying time without heat.
 This set of three is a great value that lets you share with your housemates or just have an extra for travel and laundry day.
-With a 4.6-star rating on Amazon, fans are saying things like: "These work great to dry hair faster and they stay in place!
+With a 4.6-star rating on Amazon, fans are writing things like: "These work great to dry hair faster and they stay in place!
 I’ve noticed my hair hasn’t been as frizzy as when I used regular towels to wrap up my hair after getting out of the shower."

 Want more fashion and beauty tips?
 Check out the video below and subscribe to Bustle on YouTube!